 Competency-based education provides a more personalized approach to learning, with a greater focus on the individual and how they progress through academic content, regardless of time.
 It allows students to advance based on their demonstrated mastery of a subject, as opposed to the “teach to the middle” method commonly used in the classroom today.
 Thus, a key aspect of competency-based learning is the greater connection between students and teachers.
 Through additional resources, such as a robust advisory program, students receive an education that is tailored to their needs and skill level.
 This ensures that a student who hasn’t mastered a certain competency—or area of study—isn’t simply passed along to the next level of curriculum without adequate preparation.

-Bennett Day Upper School will be using LiFT's online progress tracker to help students, parents, and educators understand where students are in their skill-mastery journeys and create personalized plans for future growth.
+Bennett Day Upper School uses an online progress tracker to help students, parents, and educators understand where students are in their skill-mastery journeys and create personalized plans for future growth.

 What are the Benefits to Students?